 I happen to have been blessed with a few ailments.
 My greatest two rivals, Bipolar Disorder and Familial Mediterranean Fever (FMF), limit my day-to-day life more than other of the others combined.

 Except for an occasional rash on the tops of my feet or lower legs, neither disease causes any outward signs.
-Unless you can tell from the black circles under my eyes, or by the way I am dragging myself along on the especially tough days, you likely would never know there is anything wrong with me.30 Days of Positivity
+Unless you can tell from the black circles under my eyes, or by the way I am dragging myself along on the especially tough days, you likely would never know there is anything wrong with me.Speaking Bipolar Positivity Club

 The positive lesson here, and I do believe that everything that happens can teach us something positive, is that this knowledge has changed the way I look at people.
 That involves more than just viewing people with illnesses differently.